 There are three levels of freeze:

-- A hard freeze is when the temperatures are between 28F-25F (-3C, -4C).
-This one can kill a wider range of crops and plants.
+• A hard freeze is when the temperatures are between 28F-25F (-3C, -4C).
+This one can kill a broader range of crops and plants.

-- A Sever freeze is when the temperatures are below 24F (-5C).
-It can cause great damage.
+• A Sever freeze is when the temperatures are below 24F (-5C).
+It can cause significant damage.

 Drought

-It is the prolonged period of low to no rainfall.
+It is a prolonged period of low to no rainfall.

 Sun exposure